johankraft/DevAlertDemoSTM32L475/README.md

 Examples of how to use the DFM library is found in main.c (vendors\st\boards\stm32l475_discovery\aws_demos\application_code\main.c)

 The development tool used for this project is SW4STM32 (https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32) but it should be possible to import the project into STM32CubeIDE.

-To import the project into SW4STM32, select "Import...", "Projects from Folder or Archive" and include all projects found.
+To build the project in SW4STM32, import it using "Import...", "Projects from Folder or Archive", select the root folder of this repository and make sure to include all projects found.
 The relevant one is "aws_demos", but it seems the others are needed to the build to work.

+To connect to Wifi and AWS IoT Core, you need to update aws_clientcredential.h and aws_clientcredential_keys.h (see \demos\include) as described on https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html.

 To port this to another target, you may need to update the following files:
 - dfmUser.c - Used-defined definitions needed by DFM.
 - dfmStoragePort.c - How to store Alerts to flash (before restarting) - currently using "libraries\3rdparty\DFM\storageports\Dummy\dfmStoragePort.c"
 - dfmCloudPort.c - How to upload Alerts to the device backend (e.g. an AWS account).
 See \libraries\3rdparty\DFM\kernelports\FreeRTOS\cloudports\AWS_MQTT\dfmCloudPort.c

-You also need to update aws_clientcredential.h and aws_clientcredential_keys.h in \demos\include as described on https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html